Generic Name: factor ix (human) complex (FAK-tor nine)

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have liver disease, have a bleeding disorder, are at risk for blood clots, or have recently undergone surgery
+- if you have a history of blood clots or are at risk for blood clots